 Cortisol is the life saving hormone, so it takes priority over all the other hormones –

-- Thyroid – when stress is prolonged, this can affect our thyroid function.
+- Thyroid – when stress is prolonged, cortisol can affect our thyroid function.
 Thyroid hormones ensure every cell has the energy it needs to function properly.
-When we are low, everything struggles and we can suffer sluggish symptoms like fatigue, brain fog, memory loss, weight gain, constipation, hair loss, poor nails, PMS, low mood.
+When we are low, everything struggles and we can suffer sluggish symptoms like fatigue, brain fog, memory loss, weight gain, constipation, hair loss, poor nails, PMS, low mood, low libido.

 - Insulin – when cortisol raises blood sugar, insulin is needed to take the sugar to our cells for use as energy.
 The more insulin around the more fat storing is likely!

 - Oestrogen/progesterone – you need a good level of progesterone to balance out the effects of oestrogen.
-Cortisol and progesterone are made from the same mother hormone pregnenolone.
-So when the body needs cortisol, the production of progesterone gets sacrificed, leaving higher levels of oestrogen in your system.
+Cortisol can impact the production of progesterone, leaving higher levels of oestrogen in your system.
 This can result in PMS, bloating, breast tenderness, heavy/painful periods, and increased risk of fibroids, endometriosis and breast/ovarian cancer.

 1. Reduce your stressors